kai-zhang-er/kai-zhang-er.github.io/_pages/about.md

 News
 ======
+* 2023-11-30: Our review paper [A Review of Classical and Learning Based Approaches in Task and Motion Planning](https://link.springer.com/chapter/10.1007/978-3-031-48303-5_5) is accepted by Lecture Notes in Networks and Systems.
 * 2023-11-20: A M2 internship position on dynamic obstacle avoidance is [open](files/LCSR-2024_Stage_OTPaaS_Application.pdf) in Palaiseau, France.
-* 2023-10-26: A M2 internship position on object rearrangement is [open](files/internship_M2_rearrange.pdf) in Palaiseau, France.
+* <del>2023-10-26: A M2 internship position on object rearrangement is [open](files/internship_M2_rearrange.pdf) in Palaiseau, France.</del>
 * 2023-06-20: Our paper [Navigation among movable obstacles using machine learning based total time cost optimization](https://kai-zhang-er.github.io/namo-time-cost/ "Project website") is accepted by IROS 2023